Historic Salt Lake City Triplexcomments (12) March 10th, 2009 in Project Gallery

 Design or Plan used: My own design - Almond Street Triplex Remodel near downtown Salt Lake City.

-posted in: Project Gallery, restoration, Historic Remodel Triplex Salt Lake City, Utah, addition
+posted in: Project Gallery, remodeling, kitchen, restoration, Historic Remodel Triplex Salt Lake City, Utah, addition

 Want to see the winner entries?